NONONOexe/rtadb/README.md

 ### Sample Database

-Once you have started a database container, you can build the sample database using the [R script](R/build-database.R)(R version >) contained in this repository.
+Once you have started a database container, you can build the sample database using the [R script](R/build-database.R)(depends R ≥ 4.1) contained in this repository.

 The sample database contains followings: